christophwolff/wp-turbolinks-5/README.md

 Known Issues
 --
-🐞The WP Admin bar ist not compatible yet.
-Turbolinks only get activated when you are not logged in.
+- 🐞The WP Adminbar ist not compatible yet.
+Turbolinks only gets activated when you are **not** logged in.
+So to speak, if you are a normal visitor.